krwndbbs/MOLEQL/README.md

+# MOLEQL -- a basic molecular structure display program
 The MOLEQL ("molecule") project is the minimum Python code necessary to display molecules in 3 different structure models: stick model, ball-and-stick model, or CPK or space-filling model.
 OpenGL is used to render the models as true 3D structures.

+## Installation

 My installation of the code (*.py, *.xyz, and directories) is within a main directory that I have named "moleql".
-In order to run the code, the following libraries need to have been installed:
+The code was developed on an 2020 iMac with macOS Monterey 12.7.5 under Python 3.10.
+Without any modifications, the code runs fine in my current environment of Python 3.13 on a 2025 Mac Studio with macOS Sequoia 15.5.
+Besides Python, you will need to install the following
+libraries:

-numpy (version 2.2.6): pip3 install numpy
+- numpy (version 2.2.6): `pip3 install numpy`

-PyOpenGL (version 3.1.9): pip3 install PyOpenGL PyOpenGL_accelerate
+- PyOpenGL (version 3.1.9): `pip3 install PyOpenGL PyOpenGL_accelerate` la;ke;lksaa0q;ewqe;jv;awerq

-PySide6 (version 6.9.1): pip3 install PySide6
+- PySide6 (version 6.9.1): `pip3 install PySide6`

+## Running of program

-The program is launched from the command line:
+The program is launched from the command line: `python mainWindow.py`

-python mainWindow.py

 Under the "File" menu, choose "Open" and then select a [].xyz file to view.
 Once the coordinate file has been processed, a dialogue window will pop up, telling you